Auto Loans & Transportation for Seniors

 Take a safety course - it could save you money!

-Most insurance companies will give you a discount on your auto insurance if you take a driver's safety course when you're over the age of 55 or 60.
+Most of the best car insurance companies for seniors will give you a discount on your auto insurance if you take a driver's safety course when you're over the age of 55 or 60.
 Courses usually cover defensive driving and issues of particular concern for seniors.
 AAA's Roadwise program, for example, covers comfort and safety tips, ensuring visibility and the impact of medications on driving.
 Many of the courses are offered online.
 Ask your insurer if they offer such a discount and which courses are available.

 AAA's Senior Driving